-Enclosed Subwoofer System with Single 12TW3-D4 Subwoofer Driver, Black Carpet (400 W, 2 Ω) - Sealed Enclosure
+Enclosed Subwoofer System with Single 12TW3-D4 Subwoofer, Black Carpet (400 W, 2 Ω) - Sealed Enclosure

-ProWedge™ systems incorporate our ultra-thin, patented-technology, U.S.-built TW3 subwoofer drivers in quality, MDF-constructed, sealed enclosures that deliver smooth, powerful and articulate bass.
+ProWedge™ systems incorporate our ultra-thin, patented-technology, U.S.-built TW3 Subwoofers in quality, MDF-constructed, sealed enclosures that deliver smooth, powerful and articulate bass.
 The ultra-compact design allows for unobtrusive placement in a wide range of vehicles.

-A super-tough, polymer grille is included to protect the subwoofer driver.
+A super-tough, polymer grille is included to protect the Subwoofer.
 An attractive “JL AUDIO” logo is embroidered into the black carpet finish.

 Finish: Black high-grade automotive carpet.